quantumgardener/quartz/content/blog/Looking into Logseq.md

 ---
 [[Logseq]] has been appearing a lot in my Mastodon feed lately.
 Many sing its praises over [[Obsidian]] so with a slow afternoon at work yesterday I thought to take a look.

-My first impression is that Logseq is the offline version of [[Roam Research]]; the tool I used before [[Transplanting my brain to Roam to Obsidian|migrating to Obsidian]].
+My first impression is that Logseq is the offline version of [[Roam Research]]; the tool I used before [[Transplanting my Brain to Roam to Obsidian|migrating to Obsidian]].
 The biggest issue I had with Roam was the storage of everything online via the browser.
 I never felt that I had full control over my information, and even less for any files that I uploaded.
 Logseq solves that.

 The big question is "Do I move from Obsidian to Logseq?" and the answer is "No".
 I have too much investment in Obsidian to move.